-Many people ask these types of questions: What is congestive heart failure?
-How do heart attack symptoms in women differ from heart attack symptoms in men)?
-What is hypertension?
-And what is heart disease?
-Yet there is no simple way to define cardiovascular disease, because it’s actually a broad term that refers to many conditions that affect the heart or your blood vessels.
+We hear the term frequently but may not fully understand it: What is heart disease?
+Yet there is no simple way to define it, however, because it’s actually a broad term that refers to many conditions that affect the heart or your blood vessels.

 Prevent a heart attack, reduce your stroke risk, and lower your blood pressure.
 Avoid medications, when possible—even avoid doctor and hospital visits!

 Maintain a healthy heart by claiming, right now, your FREE copy of our definitive guide to avoiding heart disease and taking care of your ticker.

 You can define heart disease (or cardiovascular disease) by understanding the two parts of the word cardiovascular: “Cardio” refers to the heart and “vascular” refers to the body’s arteries and veins.
 After that, get familiar with the following six heart health facts.

 #1.
 Coronary artery disease (CAD) claims the lives of more than 370,000 Americans annually.
 The numbers of people dying of CAD, however, actually have diminished in recent years.
 Why?
 More people are adopting healthier lifestyles, and CAD treatment continues to improve.